gmac/schema-stitching-handbook/federation-services/README.md

 Federation and Stitching use fundamentally similar patterns to combine underlying subservices (in fact, both tools have shared origins in [Apollo Stitching](https://www.apollographql.com/docs/federation/migrating-from-stitching/)).
 However, their specific implementations have an important differentiator:

 - **Apollo Federation uses a _centralized_ approach**, where all types have a single "origin" service (i.e.: where the unextended type definition is).
-Querying for a type starts from its origin and builds out to its remote extensions.
+Querying for a type always builds from its origin service.
 - **Stitching uses a _decentralized_ approach**, where any service may equally originate any type.
 Regardless of where a typed object is first represented, that original object is filled in with missing details from other services.

 How each system handles origins informs how a federation service gets translated into a stitched subschema: